Tailoring Your Portfolio When One Size Doesn’t Fit All

 Similarly, make sure your asset allocation accounts for both longer- and shorter-term goals.
 If you have upcoming events on the horizon such as a home purchase, college tuition, a wedding, or a big vacation, make sure you have enough of your portfolio in moderate-risk assets (such as high-quality short- or intermediate-term bond funds) to fund these goals.
 As a rule of thumb, you want to match the duration of your assets with that of your liabilities to avoid taking on too much (or too little) risk.
 (Duration is based on the weighted-average term to maturity of an asset’s cash flows and can also be used as a gauge of interest-rate sensitivity.)

 First of all, consider the fact that this might not be a great idea.
 I’ve talked with investors who suffered seven-figure losses when their employer’s stock turned south, and the emotional and financial impact can be devastating.
 It’s far more likely for a single stock to have large losses than a diversified mutual fund.
-So it’s worth taking the time to figure out exactly how much you could lose--in dollars--if your company’s stock suffers a significant loss.
-Even a stock like Microsoft (MSFT), which has been a stellar long-term performer, dropped close to 63% back in 2000 and 46% in 2008.
+It’s worth taking the time to figure out exactly how much you could lose—in dollars—if your company’s stock suffers a significant loss.
+Even a stock like Microsoft MSFT, which has been a stellar long-term performer, dropped close to 63% in 2000 and 46% in 2008.

 Sector funds are another tool you can use to reduce the risk of a concentrated stock holding.
 If you own company stock in the tech sector, consider adding some exposure to sector funds focusing on real estate or energy, which have historically had relatively low correlations with the tech sector and can help diversify the stock-specific risk.